Board of Directors

 Our board members are united by a shared commitment to conservation, education, and community engagement.
 They work tirelessly to uphold the values of the society, fostering strong partnerships, and driving initiatives that benefit both the park and the people who love it.
 We invite you to learn more about the individuals who are helping to preserve and enhance one of Vancouver’s most cherished urban forests.

-Treasurer: Mike Jerowsky
+President: Mike Jerowsky

-Mike Jerowsky is a past-president of the Pacific Spirit Park Society and also current Vice-president of the Metro Vancouver Regional Parks Foundation.
+Mike Jerowsky is the president of the Pacific Spirit Park Society and also Vice-president of the Metro Vancouver Regional Parks Foundation.
 Professionally, he hold his doctorate in Geography from the University of British Columbia where he researches how emerging technologies can help to promote access to green space and enhance environmental education.
 As a sessional instructor, he teaches environmental justice, water policy and the history of environmental thought at UBC.
 He also works as an Educational Technologist for the Facutly of Arts where he conducts research alongside other faculty members to enhance teaching and learning, Currently, he is investigating how artificial intelligence interacts with student writing and academic integrity.

 Mike loves the outdoors, particularly Pacific Spirit Regional Park where he often goes to escape and let his mind wander.
 He wants to ensure that as many people as possible can access such areas of the city.

-Director: Steven Seewald
+Vice-President: Steven Seewald

 Mr. Steven Seewald, AScT, PTech, EP, CRSP, P.L.Eng, CIH is the President of ALARA Environmental Health and Safety Ltd and has been consulting in the fields of environmental engineering and occupational hygiene for over 25 years.
 His educational background stems from a bachelor degree in Environmental Engineering and a three-year diploma in Civil and Structural Engineering.
 Mr. Seewald was additionally educated at UBC in the Environmental and Occupational Hygiene MSc. program.